MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/install-run-container.md

 keywords: on-premises, Docker, container
 ---

-# Install and run content safety containers with Docker
+# Install and run content safety containers with Docker (preview)

 By using containers, you can use a subset of the content safety service features in your own environment.
 In this article, you learn how to download, install, and run a content safety container.